SU-SWS/stanford_help/README.md

 1. Install / Enable stanford_help module.
 2. Create new Help page.
 For consistency it is recommended to create the page with the following path: `https://<site url>/site-help`
+3. Verify that the _Content Access_ module is enabled
-3. Set permissions to Stanford Help content type. *See table below*.
+4. Set permissions to Stanford Help content type. *See table below*.
-4. Add a block to the top of the `admin/stanford-jumpstart` page with the following content:
+5. Add a block to the top of the `admin/stanford-jumpstart` page with the following content:
 `Documentation specific to your site can be found at the following URL: https://<site url>/site-help`